tinybirdco/invoices-data-project/README.md

 python3 gen.py
 ```

+With this script you will be able to generate a synthetic dataset for the invoices data project.
+It generates these files in the `output` directory:

+- clients-synthetic-data.json
+- recipients-synthetic-data.json
+- invoices-synthetic-data.json
+- agents-synthetic-data.json

 ## Upload data to BigQuery

 You can just upload manually the generated JSON files in the previous step from [the BigQuery console](https://console.cloud.google.com/bigquery):